 Apply for a place

 Once you’ve found one you’re happy with, you can apply for a place for the length of your stay.

 Read more on our Connecting with residential respite care providers page.

 If you are not eligible for residential respite care, there may still be services to support you.
 Your assessment letter will outline what to do and who to contact.

-You may also want to look at private aged care options to find the right fit for you.
+You may also want to look at aged care providers that aren't government-funded, to find the right fit for you.

 Remember, if your needs change at any time, you can ask for a new assessment by contacting My Aged Care on 1800 200 422.